wildtechgarden/zen-theme-hugo-wtg/README.md

 ## Content security policy headers

 Includes tracking code for Matomo or Google in a way that supports Content security policy headers.
-Read more in my blog post [Content security policy headers when using Matomo or Google analytics](https://xdeb.org/post/2020/01/14/content-security-policy-headers-when-using-matomo-or-google-analytics/).
+Read more in Frederik's blog post [Content security policy headers when using Matomo or Google analytics](https://xdeb.org/post/2020/01/14/content-security-policy-headers-when-using-matomo-or-google-analytics/).

 ## Choose between using AlpineJS, jQuery or Umbrella JS

 To add AlpineJS, jQuery or Umbrella JS, set the related parameter to true in the configuration file or in the front matter of specific pages.
 No problem having them loaded on the same page.

+### Frederick

-Personally I use vanilla JS nowadays and I'm playing around with AlpineJS.
+> Personally I use vanilla JS nowadays and I'm playing around with AlpineJS.

 This is the way I construct my JavaScript files.